-Not even an experienced estate agent can value a UK property with total accuracy.
-This isn’t an exact science — it’s educated guesswork.
+Not even an experienced estate agent can value a UK property with total accuracy, and it isn’t an exact science — it’s educated guesswork.

 Estate agents buy and sell homes every week, so they’re often best placed to estimate local property values.
 But this doesn’t mean you stop doing the guesswork yourself.
-Search the Internet for ways to “value my home,” and you’ll find plenty of resources.
+Search the Internet for how much your house is worth, and you’ll find plenty of resources.

 Knowing the potential value of your home is essential.
 After all, if you don’t know how much your property will fetch on the open market, how can you decide whether listing it for sale is the best course of action?